US spy satellite launched into orbit from California

 VANDENBERG AIR FORCE BASE, Calif.
-(AP) — A U.S. spy satellite has been launched into orbit from California.
+(AP) — A powerful Delta 4 Heavy rocket carrying a U.S. spy satellite lifted off Saturday from California.

-A powerful Delta 4 Heavy rocket carrying the National Reconnaissance Office satellite blasted off from Vandenberg Air Force Base at 11:10 a.m.
-Pacific time Saturday.
+The rocket propelled the National Reconnaissance Office satellite from Vandenberg Air Force Base at 11:10 a.m.
+Pacific time, arcing over the Pacific Ocean west of Los Angeles as it headed toward space.

+The outer boosters of the rocket separated about four minutes into flight, followed by a successful ignition of the central booster.

-As is customary with classified payloads, United Launch Alliance webcast the liftoff only through the period when the aerodynamic fairing covering the payload was discarded.
+As is customary with classified payloads, United Launch Alliance webcast the liftoff only until the aerodynamic fairing covering the payload was discarded.

 Most Read Nation & World Stories